 Here are the three main types of big investors you’ll find in IT services today:

-Private equity firms buy IT providers, merge them with other companies, and aim to sell them later at a profit—often within 3-5 years.
-Their priority is increasing profit quickly, which can lead to:
+Buy IT providers, merge them with others, and aim to sell later at a profit, often within 3-5 years.
+The priority is increasing profit quickly: price increases for existing customers, cost-cutting on support staff, and a focus on short-term gains over long-term service.

 Why Big Investors Are Buying Up IT Support Providers?